Brother of Chicago twins who helped take down 'El Chapo' admits to burying millions in drug proceeds under porch

 Also charged was Laura Lopez, 59, of Chicago; and Bianca Finnigan, 32, of Sycamore, Illinois, who is the sister of Vivianna Lopez.
 They have previously pleaded not guilty.

-The indictment against Armando Flores and their others was the latest twist in what has been one of the most stunning drug cases in Chicago history.
+The indictment against Armando Flores and the others was the latest twist in what has been one of the most stunning drug cases in Chicago history.

-In December 2018, Pedro Flores testified in the landmark trial against Guzman in New York, where prosecutors played phone calls recorded by the twins that were crucial in the federal effort against the drug lord.
+In December 2018, a Tribune reporter was in the courtroom when Pedro Flores testified in the landmark trial against Guzman in New York, where prosecutors played phone calls recorded by the twins that were crucial in the federal effort against the drug lord.
 On one call, jurors heard Guzman’s own voice greeting Flores with “Amigo!” and discussing a price break on a shipment of heroin destined for Chicago.

 Guzman was convicted and sentenced to life in prison.